gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 current F is made of 3 rectangles, 2 triangles each.
 To make it 3D will require a total of 16 rectangles.
 That's quite a few to list out here.
 16 rectangles * 2 triangles per rectangle * 3 vertices per triangle is 96
 vertices.
-If you want to see all of them view source on the sample.
+If you want to see all of them view the source of the sample.

 We have to draw more vertices so